LinHong149/Robeartics-Centerstage/README.md

 * Fixes bug where Driver Station would use generic 20% deadzone for Xbox360 and Logitech F310 gamepads when Advanced Gamepad Features was disabled.
 * Added SimpleOmniDrive sample OpMode.
 * Adds UVC white balance control API.
-* Fixes [issue #259](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/259) Most blocks samples for TensorFlow can't be used for a different model.
+* Fixes [issue #259](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/259) Most blocks samples for org.firstinspires.ftc.teamcode.teleop.TensorFlow can't be used for a different model.
     * The blocks previously labeled TensorFlowObjectDetectionFreightFrenzy (from the subcategory named "Optimized for Freight Frenzy") and TensorFlowObjectDetectionCustomModel (from the subcategory named "Custom Model") have been replaced with blocks labeled TensorFlowObjectDetection.
 Blocks in existing opmodes will be automatically updated to the new blocks when opened in the blocks editor.
 * Fixes [issue #260](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/260) Blocks can't call java method that has a VuforiaLocalizer parameter.
     * Blocks now has a block labeled VuforiaFreightFrenzy.getVuforiaLocalizer for this.
-* Added a page to manage the TensorFlow Lite models in /sdcard/FIRST/tflitemodels.
+* Added a page to manage the org.firstinspires.ftc.teamcode.teleop.TensorFlow Lite models in /sdcard/FIRST/tflitemodels.
 To get to the TFLite Models page:
     * You can click on the link at the bottom of the the Manage page.
     * You can click on the link at the upper-right the Blocks project page.
 * Fixes logspam when `isBusy()` is called on a motor not in RTP mode.